Loquat Fruit Tree Seedling

 A strikingly beautiful, small to medium size evergreen tree, Loquat Fruit Tree Seedling features long, dark green, deeply toothed foliage and tasty, light orange, apricot-like fruit.
-Loquat is very happy in the Maritime Northwest, although its pesky habit of blooming in the winter makes it difficult to produce fruit in our region.
+Loquat is very happy in the Maritime Northwest, although its pesky habit of blooming in the winter makes it difficult to produce fruit in our region, though planting more than one plant as well as providing habitat for over wintering hummingbirds that pollinate the loquat flowers greatly increases chances of fruit.
 Loquat’s ornamental value makes it well worth growing and, depending on the winter weather, you should occasionally receive a crop of this unusual and delicious fruit.

 Latin Name: Eriobotrya japonica

-Site and Soil: This Seedling likes 1/2 day to full sun and well-drained soil.
+Site and Soil: Loquats like 1/2 day to full sun and well-drained soil.

 Pollination Requirements: This tree is self-fertile